 In certain forms of mathematics, using 5-smooth numbers helps to keep things whole without too many irrational numbers appearing.
 This is partly why the Babylonians, the Maya, ancient Hindus and various ancient cultures had a preference for using 5-smooth numbers in some mathematics.
 Basically 5-smooth numbers have certain type of mathematical usefulness that numbers with higher prime factors don't have.

 In music, 5-limit music scales have ratios that contain only 5-smooth numbers.
+The modern day equal temperament scale is based on and sounds almost exactly the same as a 5-limit scale.
 To most normal people 5-limit intervals sound smoother and more pleasing to the ear than 7 or higher limit intervals do.
-The modern day equal temperament scale sounds almost exactly the same as a 5-limit scale.
+Near the bottom of this page you can hear and compare 5 and higher prime limit intervals.